 Determining Your Net Earnings for Social Security

 Your net earnings from self-employment, for Social Security purposes, are your gross earnings, minus allowable business deductions and depreciation.
-Some other income is not included for Social Security; for this list, see "If You are Self-Employed" (below).
+Some other income is not included for Social Security.

 Medicare and Self-Employment

 In 2010, the IRS began to allow self-employed people to deduct Medicare Part B health insurance premiums from self-employment income.
 The deduction is taken on Line 29 of your Form 1040.
 Any self-employed person, regardless of age, can deduct the premiums they pay for health insurance, under certain conditions.
 One is that the insurance must be established in the name of the business or - in most cases - the name of the person running the business.